Home > Programs > Medical and Dental Programs > Pharmacy Technology Program

 According to the Bureau of Labor Statistics (BLS), California has the highest employment level for pharmacy technicians in the U.S., and is also one of the top paying states for pharm techs.
 Consider these additional figures:

 Courses* taken by our Pharmacy Technology students include:

-Our Pharmacy Technology students can earn a certificate of completion in approximately 7 months, or an associate of science degree in approximately 14 months.
+Our Pharmacy Technology students can earn a certificate of completion in as few as 9 months.